 |

-On the larger or higher islands, a few trees find the space to develop a few roots and although they may never attain great heights, they add a little beauty to the bare rock.
-These in turn may provide a safe haven for a number of birds, but the rock itself is the main attraction for so many more birds that find these spots relatively safe from predators. |
+On the larger or higher islands, a few trees find the space to grow.
+Although they may never attain great heights, they add a little beauty to the bare rock. |

 | |